-Entry-level court reporter in the judicial/official, freelance, captioning and/or CART avenues of the profession.
+Entry-level court reporter in the captioning and/or CART avenues of the profession.
 Entry-level employment as a transcriptionist using voice recognition technology.
 Upon completion of this certificate, students can sit for the NVRA and/or NCRA Written Knowledge Test.
-This is a 100-question exam testing knowledge on procedural, and more academic-type materials including vocabulary, punctuation, transcript distribution, professional responsibilities, and ethics.
-Students can sit for the NVRA Skills Test using voice writing technology consisting of the dictation and transcription of three five-minute segments with accuracy of 95 percent - 180 word-per-minute literary, a 200 word-per-minute jury charge, and a 225 word-per-minute question and answer.
+This is a 100-question testing knowledge on procedural, and more academic-type materials including vocabulary, punctuation, transcript distribution, professional responsibilities, and ethics.
+Students can sit for the NVRA Skills Test using voice writing technology consisting of the dictation and transcription of three five-minute segments with accuracy of 95 percent – 180 word-per-minute literary, a 200 word-per-minute jury charge, and a 225 word-per-minute question and answer.

 Program contact: Learn more